isabellaalstrom/sensor.krisinformation/README.md

 ## Usage

-**Example automation for getting a notification when the sensor has an alert:**
+**Example automation for getting a notification with link when the sensor has an alert:**

 ```yaml
 automation: